keu/docs/astro/ci-cd.md

 - Decrease the maintenance cost of integrating changes, allowing your team to quickly respond in case of an error or failure.
 - Enforce continuous, automating testing, which increases code quality and protects your DAGs in production.

-This guide provides setup steps for configuring a CI/CD pipeline to deploy DAGs on Astronomer Cloud.
+This guide provides setup steps for configuring a CI/CD pipeline to deploy DAGs on Astro.

 ## Prerequisites

 To set up CI/CD for a given Deployment, you need:

 - A [Deployment API key ID and secret](api-keys.md)
 - An Organization ID.
-To find this, go to [**Organization Settings** in the Astronomer UI](https://cloud.astronomer.io/settings) and copy the Organization ID displayed there.
+To find this, go to [**Organization Settings** in the Cloud UI](https://cloud.astronomer.io/settings) and copy the Organization ID displayed there.
 - A Deployment ID.
-To find this, open your Deployment in the Astronomer UI and copy the unique string at the end of the URL (e.g. `cktogz2eg847343yzo9pru1b0d` is the ID in `https://cloud.astronomer.io/<workspaceId>/deployments/cktogz2eg847343yzo9pru1b0d`)
+To find this, open your Deployment in the Cloud UI and copy the unique string at the end of the URL (e.g. `cktogz2eg847343yzo9pru1b0d` is the ID in `https://cloud.astronomer.io/<workspaceId>/deployments/cktogz2eg847343yzo9pru1b0d`)
 - A CI/CD management tool, such as [GitHub Actions](https://docs.github.com/en/actions)
-- An Astronomer project directory that was [initialized via the Astronomer Cloud CLI](deploy-code.md) and is hosted in a place that your CI/CD tool can access
+- An Astro project directory that was [initialized via the Astro CLI](deploy-code.md) and is hosted in a place that your CI/CD tool can access
 - [Docker](https://docs.docker.com/get-docker/)
 - curl

 ## Workflow Overview

-This section provides a high-level overview of how a CI/CD script can use Deployment API keys to push DAGs to Astronomer.
+This section provides a high-level overview of how a CI/CD script can use Deployment API keys to push DAGs to Astro.
 Regardless of what CI/CD tool you use, your pipeline needs to complete these key steps.
 You can also use this information to manually test the API calls that complete these steps in your pipeline.

 At a high level, your CI/CD pipeline will:

 1. Access your Deployment using the `Key ID` and `Key secret` of an existing Deployment API key.
-2. Build your Astronomer project into a Docker image.
+2. Build your Astro project into a Docker image.
 3. Deploy the image to your Deployment.

 This workflow is equivalent to the following bash script: